Borrower Defense

 If you attended a school that cheated, lied to, or misled you, don’t wait, apply for Borrower Defense to Repayment.

 Sweet v.
-Cardona
+McMahon

 If you applied for borrower defense before November 16, 2022, you may be eligible for certain procedures under our settlement in the Sweet v.
-Cardona class action case against the Department of Education, including a guarantee that you will receive an answer on your application within 36 months of the settlement’s effective date.
+McMahon class action case against the Department of Education, including a guarantee that you will receive an answer on your application within 36 months of the settlement’s effective date.

 For more information, please visit our Sweet settlement FAQs.